 This page may contain compensated links.
 For more information read our disclosure policy here

 We always have plenty of bananas in our house and sometimes there’s a need to rescue them from the depths of going brown and overripe!
-Besides the usual banana bread recipe we love, these yummy Coconut and Banana Ice Blocks (aka. coconut and banana popsicles) are a great snack or party food idea.
-They suit all tastes and are vegan, gluten and sugar-free; banana in coconut milk is a delicious combo!
+Besides the usual banana bread recipe we love, these yummy Coconut and Banana popsicles are a great snack or party food idea.
+This healthy popsicle recipe suits all tastes, is gluten and sugar-free and these are also vegan popsicles.
+What a delicious combination – banana flavoured popsicles with coconut milk!

 - 1 can coconut milk